Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The median income among taxpayers in Springfield Lakes was $58,745 in financial year 2023.
-The average income stood at $66,890 during the same period.
-These figures compare to Greater Brisbane's median and average incomes of $58,236 and $72,799 respectively.
-By September 2025, estimates suggest the median income will be approximately $64,567 and the average income around $73,519, based on a Wage Price Index growth of 9.91%.
-According to the 2021 Census, incomes in Springfield Lakes ranked highly nationally, between the 77th and 78th percentiles for household, family, and personal incomes.
-The largest income segment comprised 44.6% earning $1,500 - 2,999 weekly (8,273 residents), aligning with the metropolitan region where this cohort represented 33.3%.
-High housing costs consumed 16.9% of income in Springfield Lakes.
-Despite this, strong earnings placed disposable income at the 75th percentile nationally.
+Springfield Lakes' income levels align with national averages according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Median income among taxpayers in Springfield Lakes was $58,745 and average income stood at $66,890, compared to Greater Brisbane's median of $58,236 and average of $72,799 respectively.
+Based on Wage Price Index growth of 11.36% from July 2023 to June 2026, estimated incomes for Springfield Lakes would be approximately $65,418 (median) and $74,489 (average) as of March 2026.
+According to Australian Bureau of Statistics Census data collected in August 2021, household, family and personal incomes in Springfield Lakes ranked highly nationally, between the 77th and 78th percentiles.
+The largest income segment comprised 44.6% earning $1,500-$2,999 weekly (8,410 residents), similar to metropolitan regions where this cohort represented 33.3%.
+High housing costs consumed 16.9% of income, but strong earnings placed disposable income at the 75th percentile nationally.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income